-Globally, the disproportionate impact on poor people and others most in need of the law's protection of inequitable allocation and use of power and resources is manifested in everything from the global climate emergency and mass pandemics such as Covid-19, to the systemic inequality and structural injustice that is exposed by mass movements, such as the anti-modern slavery and universal human rights movements.
-Even contemporary attempts to modify capitalism under banners such as 'stakeholder capitalism'64 and 'compassionate capitalism'65 reflect a similar concern with the use and abuse of corporate and financial power in ways that adversely affect business-related constituencies, such as victims of human
+Globally, the disproportionate impact on poor people and others most in need of the law's protection of inequitable allocation and use of power and resources is manifested in everything from the global climate emergency and mass pandemics such as Covid-19, to the

-62 Just as an individual lawyer might support the pro bono part of their work through their other fee-generating work, so too whole organisations might support and cross-subsidise their pro bono efforts through other fee-paying and income-producing efforts.
+Just as an individual lawyer might support the pro bono part of their work through their other fee-generating work, so too whole organisations might support and cross-subsidise their pro bono efforts through other fee-paying and income-producing efforts.
 In this sense, both the lawyers engaged in pro bono work at a law firm and the lawyers working in practice areas whose client-based work generates the fess to support a pro bono practice group are equally engaged in both delivering on their firm's public pro bono commitments and meeting (at least in part) their individual and collective lawyerly obligation to access to justice under the rule of law.

-63 This account of a 'thick' view of access to justice accommodates both public and corporate power.
+This account of a 'thick' view of access to justice accommodates both public and corporate power.
 For a discussion to similar effect of access to justice's 'broad' and 'narrow' meanings, see, eg, John Corker, 'The Importance of Inculcating the "Pro Bono Ethos" in Law Students and the Opportunities to Do It Better' (2020) 30(1) Legal Education Review 1, 5.